dragsto/scraping-fuelo/README.md

 - Once the webpage has loaded with your selected country and gas type, copy the URL from your browser.

-- Open the Python script gas_price_scraper.py from this repository.
+- Open the Python script Fuelo_net.ipynb from this repository.

 - Locate the line: